lucas-labs/kurv/README.md

 #### Plugins / extensions

-Since kurv is a process manager, we can easily extend its functionality by adding plugin eggs (simple eggs managed by kurv itself that provide additional functionality).
+Since 𝐤𝐮𝐫𝐯 is a process manager, we can easily extend its functionality by adding plugin eggs (simple eggs managed by 𝐤𝐮𝐫𝐯 itself that provide additional functionality).

 Here are some ideas I have for plugins: